If you have a sluggish or noisy garage door, taking a few minutes to lubricate it may be the quick fix you’re looking for.

 The goal is to get the track as clean as possible so that the roller wheel slides along with as little drag as possible.

-I also recommend looking at your garage door sensors to clean off the lenses and make sure they’re operating correctly.
+I also recommend looking at your garage door sensors to clean off the lenses and ensure they operate correctly.

 Final Step: Open the door

-The final step is to open and close the garage door a couple of times.
+The final step is to open and close the garage door several times.

 I like to do five or six complete cycles (opening & closing) to ensure the grease is spread evenly across all the parts.

-While your door is operating, listen for any squeaks or groans where you may need some additional lubricant.
+While your door operates, listen for any squeaks or groans where you may need additional lubricant.

 Your garage door should open and close smoothly.
 It should also be much quieter than before, even if you didn’t think it was that loud in the first place.